Mortgages in Cyprus

 Which lenders offer mortgages for properties in Cyprus?

 The low availability of mortgages makes it difficult to find one without expert help.
-A broker will tell you what your options are, as well as helping you to prove you’re a low-risk borrower (since lenders automatically see foreign buyers as higher risk).
+A broker will tell you what your options are, as well as help you to prove you’re a low-risk borrower (since lenders automatically see foreign buyers as higher risk).

 Typical interest rates

-Cyprus tends to have lower mortgage rates than the UK, though rates for non-residents may be 1-1.5% higher than for residents.
+Cyprus tends to have lower mortgage rates than the UK, though rates for non-residents maybe 1-1.5% higher than for residents.
 Your rate will depend on the duration of the loan, the loan amount, and the size of your deposit.

 Can you get a buy-to-let mortgage in Cyprus?

-Speak to an expert about Cyprus mortgages
+Speak to an expert about Cyprus mortgages.